 - new York, new York

-Ed. note: We appreciate your suggesting a source, Dana, and are glad you were happy; but with the anonymity of internet forums, testimonials aren't of much value and often draws shills posting with fictitious names, claiming that some other company is better, and the race to the bottom commences :-)
+Ed. note: We appreciate your suggesting a source, Dana, and are glad you were happy; but with the anonymity of internet forums, testimonials aren't of much value anyway as shills post with fictitious names, and claim greater satisfaction with another company (their own), and the race to the bottom is on :-)

 July 17, 2008